lfhenrl/hhl-ui/src/pages/components/icons.md

 You can change the color by the variant property `"pri" | "ok" | "sec" | "warn" | "err" | "info" | "white" |  "black" |  "txt0" | "txt1" | "txt2" | "txt3" | "txt4" | "txt5" | "txt6" | "txt7"`. <br>
 The default is `txt2`.<br>

-If you need a special color then just use `style="color: lime"`
+If you need a special color then just use `style="--icon-color: lime"`

 <hhl-live-editor title="" htmlCode='
       <template>